-All persons whose interests are affected by the abovenamed assessments, and who are opposed to the same or either of them, are requested to present their objections in writing to the Chairman of the Board of Assessors, at their office, No. 27 Chambers street, within thirty days from the date of this notice.
+All persons whose interests are affected by the above-named assessments, and who are opposed to the same or either of them, are requested to present their objec-tions in writing to the Chairman of the Board of Assessors, at their office, No. 27 Chambers street, within thirty days from the date of this notice.

-The above-described lists will be transmitted, as provided by law, to the Board of Revision and Correction of Assessments for confirmation on the 13th day of May, 1890.
+The above-described lists will be transmitted, as pro-vided by law, to the Board of Revision and Correction of Assessments for confirmation on the 13th day of May, 1860.

-of Asses May, 1890.
+May, 1890

-EDWARD GILON, Chairman,

-PATRICK M. HAVERTY,

-CHARLES E. WENDT,

-EDWARD CAHILL,

-Board of Assessors.
+EDWARD GILON, Chairman, PATRICK M. HAVERTY, CHARLES E. WENDT, EDWARD CAHILL, Board of Assessors.

-Office of the Board of Assessors, No. 27 Chambers Street, New York, April 12, 1890.
+OFFICE OF THE BOARD OF ASSESSORS, No. 27 CHAMBERS STREET, NEW YORK, April 12, 1890.

-PUBLIC NOTICE IS HEREBY GIVEN TO THE DUBLIC NOTICE IS HEREBY GIVEN TO THE owner or owners, occupant or occupants of all houses and lots, improved or unimproved lands affected thereby, that the following assessments have been completed and are lodged in the office of the Board of Assessors for examination by all persons interested, viz.: List 3210, No. 1.
-Sewers and appurtenances in St. Ann's avenue, between One Hundred and Thirty-fifth and One Hundred and Thirty-sixth streets, between One Hundred and Forty-fourth and One Hundred and Fortysixth streets and between One Hundred and Forty-ninth street and Port Morris Branch Railroad.
+DUBLIC NOTICE IS HEREBY GIVEN TO THE owner or owners, occupant or occupants of all houses and lots, improved or unimproved lands affected thereby, that the following assessments have been completed and are lodged in the office of the Board of Assessors for examination by all persons interested, viz.:

+List 3210, No. 1.
+Sewers and appurtenances in St. Ann's avenue, between One Hundred and Thirty-fifth and One Hundred and Thirty-sixth streets, between One Hundred and Forty-fourth and One Hundred and Forty-sixth streets and between One Hundred and Forty-ninth street and Port Morris Branch Railroad.